JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-We see that the print style of currencies is not ideal.
-Usually, we are not interested in more than the first two digits after the decimal point.
-Redefine the method in the `show` function to print currencies so that the result will be rounded to 2 digits after the decimal point.
+The printing style is not ideal because we are usually not interested in more than the first two digits after the decimal point.
+Redefine the method in the `show` function to print currencies so that the result is rounded to 2 digits after the decimal point.

 ```@raw html
 </p></div>